0xTamil/awesome-low-level/README.md

 You don't need an in-depth knowledge of electronics before you start learning C or low-level programming.
 A basic understanding is more than enough.

 The goal here isn't to become an electrical engineer.
 Instead, it's to learn a few fundamental concepts that help explain how computers work at the hardware level.
 Understanding things like voltage, logic gates, and simple digital circuits can make it much easier to grasp what the computer is actually doing behind the scenes.

+- **[MIT OpenCourseWare: Circuits & Electronics](https://ocw.mit.edu/courses/6-002-circuits-and-electronics-spring-2007/)**: A university-level introduction to circuits, electronics, and the fundamental concepts behind electrical and digital systems.
+- **[Nand2Tetris](https://www.nand2tetris.org/)**: A famous course about building a general-purpose computer system and a modern software hierarchy from the ground up.

 ## 2. Computer Fundamentals